Configuring the on-premises gateway for high availability

 Before you begin

-- If you plan to use the BMC Helix object storage, access the UI for the on-premises gateway instances that are part of the high-availability deployment and make sure that the same destination is added for all the instances.
+- To use the BMC Helix object storage, access the UI for the on-premises gateway instances that are part of the high-availability deployment and make sure that the same destination is added for all the instances.

-- If you plan to use a private object storage, make sure that a standalone MinIO or Amazon Simple Storage Service (S3) instance is set up and you have obtained the credentials to access the MinIO or Amazon S3 API endpoint that is set up on the instance.
+- To use a private object storage, make sure that a standalone MinIO or Amazon Simple Storage Service (S3) instance is set up and you have obtained the credentials to access the MinIO or Amazon S3 API endpoint that is set up on the instance.
 Contact your system administrator to obtain the credentials.

-- If you plan to use a webhook connector to collect data from a third-party product, you can use a load balancer (for example, F5) to direct the webhook data traffic to the active on-premises gateway instance.
+- To use a webhook connector to collect data from a third-party product, you can use a load balancer (for example, F5) to direct the webhook data traffic to the active on-premises gateway instance.
 The load balancer monitor should use the standbyStatus API to determine the status of an instance.

 - Create a pool, and add the on-premises gateway instances as members, as shown in the following example:-ltm pool VIP_HII {